Roles & Responsibilities

 Interpreting

-A school interpreter is responsible for facilitating communication in the schools by transferring all discourse between ASL and English.
-They provide communication access for deaf students, hearing counterparts, and hearing educators, advocate for adjustments in the classroom that promote visual accessibility that supports the student’s education, and maintain ethical practices that include accurately representing the deaf student’s discourse and abilities, promoting student independence, maintaining confidentiality, and remaining an active member of the educational team.
-The legal foundation of the role and responsibilities of school interpreters in public schools is rooted in laws such as the ADA, Section 504, and IDEA.
-However, the laws themselves are fairly vague when it comes to describing what a qualified interpreter to do this job is, which has contributed to underqualified interpreters being in the classroom (Lawson, 2021).
+A school interpreter is primarily responsible for facilitating communication in the schools by transferring all discourse between ASL and English.
+They provide communication access for deaf students, hearing counterparts, and hearing educators, advocate for adjustments in the classroom that promote visual accessibility to support the student’s education, and maintain ethical practices that include accurately representing the deaf student’s discourse and abilities, promoting student independence, maintaining confidentiality, and effectively preparing for interpreting assignments.
+In all of these responsibilities, the interpreter’s priority is to ensure effective communication access for deaf and hard of hearing students within the school environment (Lawson, 2021).

 Sight Translation